Start an Outing Club

 - Be prepared to discuss the benefits of an Outing Club to a teen’s healthy development, including:

 - Emotional and physical well-being of students

 - Improvements in school performance: test scores, attention span & motivation to learn

 5. HAVE YOUR FIRST MEETING

-- Your first "meeting" can even be an easy local trip so that prospective clubs members can actually experience how much fun being in the outdoors with their friends is rather than just talking about it.
+- Your first "meeting" can even be an easy local trip (Check with your local land trust for nearby public access conserved land) so that prospective clubs members can actually experience how much fun being in the outdoors with their friends is rather than just talking about it.

 - A small group is all you need to get started!

 - Put students in leadership roles – this can be a great way to keep members engaged and excited.
 Let them help plan and research outings.
 Later, this could develop into Club Officers.